davlaj/lab1-secure-etl-glue-s3-kms/README.md

 ## 🧠 Context

-This lab simulates a real-world scenario where a healthcare company ("HealthPlus") needs to securely process and analyze sensitive medical data using AWS-native tools.
+This lab simulates a real-world scenario where a healthcare company needs to securely process and analyze sensitive medical data using AWS-native tools.
 The pipeline must respect data privacy, security, and regulatory best practices, while preparing the data for analytical dashboards.

 ---